ingo/ingo.github.io/_recipes/strawberry_pretzel_pie.md

 title: Strawberry Pretzel Pie
 ---

-This fresher adaptation consists of an easy shortbread crust, a fluffy cream filling and a pile of fresh strawberries.
-This is a wonderful but simple summer pie inspired by strawberry pretzel salad, a popular Southern dessert.
 The classic recipe consists of a crumbled pretzel crust, a whipped cream cheese and Cool Whip filling, and a top layer of strawberry Jell-O. In this fresher adaptation, crushed pretzels form the foundation of an easy shortbread crust, followed by a fluffy cream filling and a pile of fresh strawberries, omitting the use of gelatin.
 If you’re making this pie in advance — especially with juicy, height-of-season berries — complete Steps 1 to 3, then cloak the filled crust with plastic wrap and chill up to 24 hours.
 Just before serving, toss the berries in sugar and pile them on top.

 ### Ingredients